What is Malignant Hyperthermia? 2019 Update Review

 In managing a Malignant hyperthermia crisis, it is essential in diagnosing the condition early as this can lead to a substantial decrease in mortality and morbidity.
 The treatment is quite complex and will require multiple staff to work simultaneously.

-Immediate management of Malignant Hyperthermia involves the following tasks:
+Immediate management of MH involves the following tasks:

 1. Volatile anaesthetic is to be ceased immediately, the vaporizer removed and an alternative form of anaesthetic administered to the patient such as a propofol infusion.